This site celebrates the life and work of sculptor

 Mr. James Gresham, who has been for many years a kind friend to Henshaw's Blind Asylum, has just presented to the Board of Management his late residence, 'Oak Bank', and land sufficient for the erection of commodious and up-to-date workshops.
 The gift is rendered more valuable on account of its close proximity to the Parent Institution, and the very considerable amount of building materials included.
 The Board of Management are deeply grateful to their generous benefactor.The house, which was one of several in the area taken over by the Asylum, became the 'Millie Gresham Home for Blind Men', opened in 1914 and named after Gresham's daughter by his second marriage, Millicent.
 Thomas Henshaw was an Oldham hat-maker left £20,000 to found the charity, which is still active in 2015 under the name of 'The Henshaw's Society for Blind People.'
 The main building of the Asylum, opened in 1837, and later joined by an equivalent 'Deaf and Dumb' establishment, was an elaborate gothic-style edifice in Old Trafford next door to the Botanical Gardens, site of the 1887 Royal Jubilee Exhibition and an area which Gresham knew well.

-The map extract above dated 1922 shows 'Oak Bank' which we have marked in orange, the Botanical Gardens gateway (still extant) in green, and the main buildings of the Blind Asylum on the right.
+The map extract above dated 1915 shows 'Oak Bank' which we have marked in orange, the Botanical Gardens gateway (still extant in 2019) in green, and the main buildings of the Blind Asylum at the eastern edge.

 'Oak Bank' was closed in 1930, in favour of a seaside home in Rhyl.
 By the 1950s it had been replaced by a large garage building, which still stands in 2015 as part of the extensive Evans Halshaw car dealership.
 The main Asylum building survived until the 1970s, before being pulled down and replaced by Chester House, an 11-storey block in the modernist style opened in 1979, which housed the headquarters of the Greater Manchester Police.
 This building had a remarkably short life; the Police moved out in 2010, and considered 'beyond economic repair' it was demolished in 2013.
 Plans for the site in 2015 envisage it as a car park for supporters attending matches at the nearby football ground.